onera/MOLA/doc/src/user_manual/environment.rst

     source /stck/mola/2.0.0/mola/mola/env/onera/ld/elsa.sh

-That line could also have been source directly, but hence there is also a dependance to the machine (e.g. `ld` here).
+That line could also have been sourced directly, but hence there is also a dependance to the machine (e.g. `ld` here).

 .. important::